I spent a few years teaching anatomy here for a living. It wasn’t EM but it was a lot of fun.

-Seeing as so much of what we do is diagnosis based (let’s face it the specialists – or to be honest time – do most of the treatment) having a good grasp on where the bits of the body are and how they work (OK so i know that’s sneaking towards physiology…) is key to what we do.
+Seeing as so much of what we do is diagnosis based so having a good grasp on where the bits of the body are and how they work (OK so i know that’s sneaking towards physiology…) is key to what we do.

 The increasing use of radiology and in particular ultrasound means we need to be the bees-knees at the anatomy.

 If you can’t tell trapezoid from your trapezius or the difference between spondylolysis and spondylosis and spondylolisthesis then here’s an example of one of the videos.

 For non iTunes users, try this page for the RSS feed.
 You can also see a full collection here on Vimeo